 - Attachment of an incorrect pedal into a crank arm can strip pedal threads and cause irreparable damage.
 Visually match the R and L stickers on the pedal and crank arm before attaching the pedals.
 Before your first ride, please check to ensure your pedals are attached correctly. - It is very important that you check the crank set for correct adjustment and tightness before riding your bicycle. - 1 Match the pedal marked R with the right-hand crank arm and match the pedal marked L with the left-hand crank arm.
-Figure 3.20 - Place the threaded pedal into the threaded hole on the crank arm. - 3 By hand, slowly turn the spindle the correct direction.
+Figure 3.17 - Place the threaded pedal into the threaded hole on the crank arm. - 3 By hand, slowly turn the spindle the correct direction.
 Clockwise for right side pedal, counterclockwise for left side pedal.
 Important!
 Stop if you feel resistance!
 This may be an indication the spindle is entering the hole at an angle.
-Remove the spindle and repeat step two. - 4 If the spindle is entering the hole cleanly then use a 15 mm wrench or pliers to tighten completely. - S Remove the dust caps and tighten the crank axle nuts using a 15 mm wrench.
+Remove the spindle and repeat step two and three. - 4 If the spindle is entering the hole cleanly then use a 15 mm wrench or pliers to tighten completely. - 5 Repeat steps 1- 4 for the remaining pedal.